uvsmtid/common-salt-states/docs/inital_salt_setup.md

         # These symlinks are configured automatically by using
         # `common.source_symlinks` state - see below.
         - /srv/sources

+        # A directory with symlinks to resources.
+        - /srv/resources
 ```
 Set `/srv/states` symlink to the Salt configuration sources:
 ```